Man Killed, Another Injured In 'Massive Shootout' In North Philadelphia: Police Sources

-PHILADELPHIA (CBS) — One man is dead and another was injured in a “massive shootout” on Memorial Day, Philadelphia police sources tell CBS3’s Joe Holden.
-The shooting took place at 17th and Oxford Streets in North Philadelphia.
+PHILADELPHIA (CBS) — One man is dead and another was injured in a “massive shootout” on Memorial Day, Philadelphia police say.
+The shooting took place after 6:30 p.m. at 178h and Oxford Streets, near Temple University, in North Philadelphia.

 DEVELOPING: Police sources say at least one man is dead, another wounded after a “massive shootout” at 17th and Oxford in North Philadelphia.
 At least 62 casings found at the scene, 3 guns recovered. @CBSPhilly